kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lab_Executing_Stored_Procedures.md

 -- Execute these queries to confirm your environment is ready

 -- Check table existence and sample data
-SELECT 'Employees' AS TableName, COUNT(*) AS RecordCount FROM Employees UNION ALL
+SELECT 'Employees' AS TableName, COUNT(*) AS RecordCount FROM Employees e UNION ALL
-SELECT 'Departments', COUNT(*) FROM Departments
+SELECT 'Departments', COUNT(*) FROM Departments d UNION ALL
-UNION ALL
-SELECT 'Projects', COUNT(*) FROM Projects
+SELECT 'Projects', COUNT(*) FROM Projects p
 UNION ALL
 SELECT 'Orders', COUNT(*) FROM Orders
 UNION ALL